| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 Model Block Packaging | The Model Block Packaging family of concepts defines the different kind of Building Blocks used in system and enterprise modeling: |

-Policies | The Policies domain defines Directives and Behavioral Rules that constrain enterprise structures (Agents structure) and Behaviors. |
+Policies | The Policies domain defines Directives and Behavioral Rules that constrain enterprise structures (Agent Types structure) and Behavior Types. |

 Resolution & Decision | The Resolution & Decision domain defines constructs used by stakeholders to assess and qualify Functional Assets. |